shatran/card-react/README.md

     <input placeholder="CVC" type="text" name="CCcvc" />
   </form>

+</ReactCardFormContainer>

-  // the container in which the card component will be rendered
+// the container in which the card component will be rendered - can be anywhere in the DOM
 <div id="react-card-container"></div>

-</ReactCardFormContainer>

 ```